History of Michael Fields

 Organic and biodynamic agriculture blend the older ways of farming while using modern research (one of Michael Fields three program areas) to showcase the best in agriculture and the best in human nature.
 Christopher, Martina and Ruth understood this philosophy and demonstrated it in the way they lived their lives.

 Throughout the last 33 plus years, Martina, Christopher, and Ruth have helped shape not only the East Troy community, but the rural landscape of Southeast Wisconsin.
 At all times, they’ve had the best interests of their local community in mind and have invested heavily to help build the reputation of Michael Fields Agricultural Institute and its impact on all types of agriculture in the United States.

-Two of the three founders have crossed the threshold from this life to the next.
-Christopher now carries the torch singlehandedly and leads the charge for a better kind of agriculture.
+Our three founders have crossed the threshold from this life to the next.
 Michael Fields Agricultural Institute is a special place because of the dreams of these three individuals.
 Instead of eliminating farmers, farm workers and rural communities, organic and biodynamic agriculture bring together socially and politically different viewpoints in a common cause to care for the soil, produce nutrient dense food and strong, vibrant communities.

 Thank you, Christopher, Martina and Ruth Zinniker for reminding all of us that an individual’s most valuable contributions can and should manifest themselves in work that promotes what is good for the whole and not just the individual.